September 11, 2025

 Mutual fund taxation in India is no longer something you can judge only by hearing "equity" or "debt."
 The actual answer often depends on fund structure, purchase date, sale date, and in some cases whether the units are listed or unlisted.

-• Equity-oriented funds: STCG is 20% and LTCG is 12.5% above the ₹1.25 lakh annual exemption
+• Equity-oriented funds: STCG is 20% (up from 15% on 23 July 2024) and LTCG is 12.5% above the Rs 1.25 lakh annual exemption

-• Debt-oriented specified mutual funds: Units acquired on or after 1 April 2023 can continue to be taxed as short-term capital gains regardless of holding period
+• Debt-oriented specified mutual funds: Units acquired on or after 1 April 2023 continue to be taxed as short-term capital gains regardless of holding period

 FAQs